skrylexx/POC_MongoDB_With_JS/README.md

 #### Comments for a given film

-You will be able to see each comments for a given film through his page (see http://localhost:3000/movie/[id] ).
+You will be able to see each comments for a given film through its page (see http://localhost:3000/movie/[id] ).

 #### Form to add a film or a comment

 You will be able to add a film or a comment through a form in the web interface.

+#### User authentication and cookies

+Form to create an account and to log in.
+Cookies will be used to keep the user logged in and show him his comments.
+Cookies will also be used to show to the user his last researches and corresponding movies (by `genres`)